rockthejvm/rockthejvm-site/src/content/policies/privacy.md

 ---
-description: Our Privacy Policy, which outlines how we collect, use, and protect your personal information.
-Learn about your rights regarding your data and our commitment to maintaining your privacy.
-Your trust is important to us—read more to understand our practices and how we ensure your information is secure.
+description: Review our Privacy Policy to understand how we collect, use, and protect your personal information.
 title: Privacy Policy
 ---